jigx-com/jigx-docs-examples/docs/Components/countdown.md

 :::

 :::VerticalSplitItem
 This example shows two scenarios, the first opens a different jig when the component is pressed and the second opens a URL when pressed.
-Use the `onPress` property to set up an action when pressing on the component.&#x20;
+Use the `onPress` property to set up an action when pressing on the component.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/countdown/countdown-onpress.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/countdown/countdown-onpress.jigx).
 :::
 ::::